 It is collected from the ‘Crocus Sativa’ plant flowers, which blooms largely during autumn seasons in a few popular places in the world like Kashmir, Iran, Greece, Spain and Italy.

-India is blessed and proud to have large saffron flowering plants in Kashmir region which serves highest quality saffron for both domestically and internationally.
+India is blessed and proud to have large saffron flowering plants in the Kashmir region which serves the highest quality saffron both domestically and internationally.

-There are certain chemical compounds responsible for this outcome.
+These are certain chemical compounds responsible for these outcomes.
 Here they are:

-As it has impressive anti-bacterial and anti-inflammatory values which keeps your skin protected from acne and clears scars from your face.
+As it has impressive antibacterial and anti-inflammatory values which keep your skin protected from acne and clears scars from your face.

 Don’t worry about the brown spots due to blemish skin.
 Saffron provides an effective solution removing all unwanted brown spots.